Parallels Desktop cannot be started. The notification window Unable to start Parallels services appears.

 /Library/StagedExtensions/and hit return (Enter).

-If the output of the command above doesn't contains the word restricted, proceed to the solution two.
+If the output of the command above doesn't contains the word restricted, proceed to the Troubleshooting part of this article.

-If the output contain the word restricted proceed to the solution one.
+If the output contain the word restricted proceed to the Resolution part.

 - Restart the Mac and try launching Parallels Desktop again.